-Join Thanassis Pozantzis for an in-depth discussion in this video Unwrapping a cube, part of Up and Running with Bodypaint in CINEMA 4D.
+Join Thanassis Pozantzis for an in-depth discussion in this video Unwrapping a cube, part of Learning Bodypaint in Cinema 4D.

 - Mookie has a new-found talent.
 He likes to hula hoop but this is totally irrelevant from what we are trying to do here, so bye, bye Mookie.
 Let's make a cube and make it editable.
 In order to unwrap this successfully, we need to follow the steps we saw in the previous video.
 Pinning, cutting, unwrapping.
 Currently, if we go to the UV Edit and drag our UV map on the texture here, you will see that all the polygons are stacked.